goliatone/go-cms/docs/CMS_ENTITIES.md

 );
 ```

+#### Service Capabilities

+- `internal/blocks/service.go` now exposes full CRUD for block definitions, instances, and translations so editors can rename schemas, move placements, or prune locales without dropping to repositories.
+- Instance updates automatically record draft versions in `block_versions`, keeping parity with widget behaviour and ensuring rollbacks always have an up-to-date snapshot.
+- Translation deletes respect the service’s `WithRequireTranslations` guard, preventing authors from orphaning blocks when at least one locale is required.

 ### Widgets
 Widgets extend blocks with data-driven behaviour (e.g., search, newsletter signup).
 They follow the same definition/instance/translation pattern.